 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General and the Enterprise Funds.
 All annual appropriations lapse at the fiscal-year end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the object level for the multi-year funds.
 Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations by more than \$2,500.
 All amendments to the original budget must be approved by the governing board.
-During the year, several amendments to the original budget that covers that time until the annual ordinance can be adopted.
+During the year, several amendments to the original budget were necessary.
+The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.
 The Cemetery Permanent Fund is not required to have a budget.